 Although some Illinois Tollway construction operations do not require an ESCP or an NPDES permit, all construction operations must be conducted in a manner that minimizes erosion and offsite sedimentation pursuant to the Illinois Tollway's General NPDES Permit ILR40.

-For construction operations that constitute an earth disturbing activity; appropriate temporary and permanent erosion and sediment control measures must be installed and maintained.
+For construction operations that constitute an earth disturbing activity, appropriate temporary and permanent erosion and sediment control measures must be installed and maintained.
 Temporary erosion and sediment control measures must be installed to minimize and/or correct erosive conditions that develop during construction, and to stabilize inactive construction areas.
 All necessary erosion control measures must be maintained until disturbed areas are stabilized.
-Accordingly, a SWPPP shall be provided for all projects in which erosion and sediment controls are required or the potential for impact to stormwater quality exists.